Leaderboard

 5 points

-Thing is, it's a members club and I'm afraid Jon Lansdown tweeting about how gutted he is Bury have gone under rings a bit hollow with me.
+18. Thing is, it's a members club and I'm afraid Jon Lansdown tweeting about how gutted he is Bury have gone under rings a bit hollow with me.
 Let's see if him and his Dad via Mark Ashton lobby for more scrutiny over how owners run their clubs in the EFL.
 I don't think that's going to happen somehow...
-Simon Jordan isn't a bad shout btw, I'm just not convinced he'd be able to get the members to change their ways.5 points
+Simon Jordan isn't a bad shout btw, I'm just not convinced he'd be able to get the members to change their ways.

-Sad, sad day.
+19. Sad, sad day.
 Don't ask me why but given his laisse faire/useless approach to governance I have a slight suspicion that Shaun Harvey would have let Bury start the season and after that who knows- may have unravelled really quickly but it's a suspicion that I can't fully shake.
 12 hours ago it looked all good- the fans were there including Bolton fan helping to clean the ground- that guy in his 70s was there, the one who was turning up to the ground each day.
 Dark day for English football, first such situation like this since "the modern era" began- sad times.
-Wise words from JL.5 points
+Wise words from JL.

 4 points

-The day after Burys tragic expulsion and I am still utterly fuming about this.
+21. The day after Burys tragic expulsion and I am still utterly fuming about this.
 And I am actually very sad to the point I shed a slight tear last night.
 (Yes I can be an emotional softie but I've had previous problems that probably magnify my emotions) I'm sure I'm not the only one on here who's taken a moment to think about a life without Bristol City.
 Its unthinkable.
 I completely agree mate.
 I've been discussImg this with my dad in great length over the weekend and I have mentioned your name on a couple of occasions.
 (He's an occasional OTIB reader).
 We are on the same page.
 The EFL should be held fully accountable for this.
 Bury should never have been in this position in the first place. its ****ing ridiculous.
-Did I mention I'm fuming?4 points
+Did I mention I'm fuming?

 4 points